It can be a gut wrenching feeling to start your vehicle and find smoke spewing out of the exhaust pipe.

 - Spark plugs will become fouled by oil, turning on the Check Engine light.

 - Excessive oil in the exhaust can cause, your catalytic converter to overheat or fail.

 - Low engine oil can cause, a blown or seized engine.

 Other Issues That Can Cause Your Vehicle To Smoke:

-A vehicle’s engine and fuel system are crucial to the vehicles performance and keeping them clean requires standard regular maintenance.
-This can be as simple as getting regular oil changes and servicing the vehicle when the manual calls for it.
-Missing or prolonging oil changes beyond their recommended changing intervals can also lead to further contaminant issues.
+A vehicle’s engine and fuel system are crucial to the vehicles performance.
+Consequently, keeping them clean requires standard regular maintenance.
+This can be as simple as getting regular oil changes and; servicing the vehicle when the manual calls for it.
+Missing or prolonging oil changes (which you should learn more about) beyond their recommended changing intervals can; also lead to further contaminant issues.